jaywhy13/pretendaurant/README.md

 ## Lessons

 - I ran into the `TypeError: Cannot add property 0, object is not extensible` error.
 I'm guessing this is because I'm using the same types passed back from the service in state.
+- The service calls should not have been sychronous.
+- The middlewares should not be calling the services to create data.
+The engine should operate outside of the UI and the UI should just be concerned with rendering the current state of the data.
+- I needed to stop making mutations in the middlewares (e.g. removing the customer from the waiting queue).
+The services should implement that functionality and the middleware should just be updating state from those changes.
+- The middlewares were using the same interfaces from the services.
+There was no indirection introduced.
+This created problems when I realized I needed to change the shape of the line model.
+I should have really called those models or remote interfaces or something.
+I needed to store the time customers entered the line so we could calculate the time they've been waiting in line.